HEALTH SCREENING GLOSSARY

 Calcium & Phosphate are important bone minerals.
 Increased levels may indicate bone disease while low levels may indicate Vitamin D deficiency or poor dietary calcium.

-A person has an increase risk of developing osteoporosis with persistent low levels.
+A person has an increased risk of developing osteoporosis with persistent low levels.

 If you suffer from recurrent joint pains, you may wish to opt for the rheumatoid factor test associated with inflammatory joint disease